A wishbone will never take the place of a backbone. Come November, DO Something!

 I am a gun owner and I am keeping my guns, but our kids shouldn't have to worry about something terrible happening because politicians have prioritized the easy accessibility and ownership of ultra-deadly assault style rifles.

 Together, we can reclaim our freedom from fear and the safety that everyone deserves as we all keep foremost in our minds the undisputed value of our children's lives.

-Dr. Lee Shiver served students and the public for 39 years as a teacher, graduate research assistant, principal, state department official, superintendent, and state school director.
+Dr. Lee Shiver served students and the public for 37 years as a teacher, graduate research assistant, elementary and high school principal, state department official, superintendent, and state school director.
 He earned his B.A. in education and a masters degree and doctorate in education administration at the University of Florida.
 An acclaimed innovator and change agent whose results are well documented, Dr. Shiver understands that law and policy must be grounded in our values and that responsible leaders use our values to steer the law and policy formulation process.

 I am Lee Shiver, former Pickens County School Superintendent, and a candidate for the District 11 Georgia House of Representatives.
-I retired recently after a 39-year career that included experiences as a superintendent, principal, and state department official.
-My campaign confronts the most critical social and political issue of our time, and that is the ongoing mass shootings that pose an unbridled threat to our collective safety and security.
+I retired recently after a 37-year career that included experiences as a superintendent, principal, and state department official.
+The thrust of my campaign confronts the most critical social and political issue of our time, and that is the ongoing mass shootings that pose an unbridled threat to our collective safety and security.